nostrumbiodiscovery/pele_platform/docs/build_docs/source/pele/index.rst

   :width: 300
   :align: center

-  Visualisation of fragment growing in a protein cavity
+  Visualization of fragment growing in a protein cavity

-The software is intended to automatically grow one or more fragments onto different hydrogens of the same scaffold, the overall method is composed of five steps, as outlined below:
+The software is intended to automatically grow one or more fragments onto different hydrogen atoms of the same scaffold, the overall method is composed of five steps, as outlined below:

     **1. Preparation.** Preprocessing of the PDB file to ensure the protein and the scaffold are correctly protonated and